yora1928/certifications-README.md/README.md

 **RSU Islam Klaten**

-Received an appreciation certificate for providing valuable insight regarding security vulnerabilities found on the organization's website and reporting the findings to the relevant team. :contentReference[oaicite:1]{index=1}
+Received an appreciation certificate for contributing to the identification and reporting of a security vulnerability to the relevant team.

 **Organization:** RSU Islam Klaten
 **Recognition:** Security Vulnerability Reporting